-Many studies published in the last ten years suggest that, yes, depression is a significant factor in reducing the life expectancy of individuals in a variety of different situations.
-Depression itself is not a cause of death, but the behaviors in which depressed individuals often participate significantly increases the risk for chronic and deadly diseases such as coronary heart disease, lung disease, obesity, diabetes, osteoporosis, and cancer.
+Many studies published in the last ten years suggest that, yes, depression is a significant factor in shortening the life span and expectancy of individuals in a variety of different situations.
+Depression itself is not a cause of death, but the behaviors in which depressed individuals often participate significantly increase the risk for chronic and deadly diseases such as coronary heart disease, lung disease, obesity, diabetes, osteoporosis, and cancer.

-If you have experienced depression, or watched a loved one experience it, you know that your quality of life is significantly impacted.
+If you have experienced depression, or watched a loved one experience depression, you know that it can significantly impact one’s quality of life.
 Depression makes us less connected to the things that keep life interesting.
 We lose interest in spending as much time with friends and family, and often the time we do spend with them is less interactive.
 We get tired more easily and are less interested in the things we often enjoyed – hobbies, commitments, or even a beloved career.
 Our minds get fuzzy and result in a lack of focus or motivation both on the job and at home.
 We talk less, we laugh less, and we smile less.

 In 2012, the US Department of Veterans Affairs published an article entitled “Study Confirms that Depression Can Shorten Life.”
-It begins this way:
+The article begins with the following statement:

 “It’s long been believed people with major depression and some other serious mental illnesses tend to live shorter lives than others—and die more quickly than expected when they develop illnesses such as cancer, heart disease, stroke, and diabetes.

-A new VA study, published in the Aug.
-1, 2012, issue of the journal Psychiatric Services, provides new information on the toll depression takes on all patients with the illness, not only those receiving psychiatric care…
+A VA study, published in the Aug.
+1, 2012, issue of the journal Psychiatric Services, provides new information on the toll depression takes on all patients with the illness, not only those receiving psychiatric care.

-So, you ask, if depression can shorten my life, can treating depression lengthen it?
+If depression can shorten your life, can treating depression lengthen it?

 “The connection between depression and a shorter lifespan appeared strongest in the years following a depressive episode, leading the researchers to conclude that at least part of the risk might be reversed by effectively treating the mental illness.”